 B) Handelspartner: zusätzlich zu Option A) sind Sie mit einer persönlichen Kontaktaufnahme durch einen unserer Vertragshändler in Ihrer Nähe einverstanden.
 Zu diesem Zweck werden Ihre Daten gespeichert und an Vertragshändler in Ihrer Nähe weitergeleitet.

-C) zusätzliche Informationen: Zusätzlich zu Option A) und Option B) möchten Sie auch weitere Informationen per Post oder Newsletter zu Produktneuheiten, Events, Gewinnspielen, Messen und weiteren Themen der Knaus Tabbert GmbH bekommen.
+C) zusätzliche Informationen: Zusätzlich zu Option A) und Option B) möchten Sie auch weitere Informationen per Post oder Newsletter zu Produktneuheiten, Events, Gewinnspielen, Messen und weiteren Themen der Knaus Tabbert AG bekommen.
 Ihre Daten werden dafür bis auf Widerruf gespeichert, verarbeitet, ausgewertet und ggf. zur Erbringung der jeweiligen Dienstleistung an unsere Vertragspartner weitergegeben.

 Automatically stored non-personal data

 If you visit our website, we store certain information for both administrative as well as technical reasons.
 These are: type and version of the browser used, data and time the website was accessed, and the IP address.

 This data is anonymised and only used for statistical purposes or to improve our online and internet services.